 The answer to this question largely depends on the unique conditions that a patient faces.
 IPL and BBL treatments can target the same issues in most cases.
 However, as BBL is a more advanced treatment, we often recommend it for patients who are suffering from more severe cases of a certain issue.

 BBL also leads the way for its anti-ageing benefits in a way that IPL does not.
 A recent study showed that regular treatments of BBL of 2 to 4 times per year seemed to physically delay visible signs of ageing.
 This study included 15 patients of 38-69 years of age, who had at least 1 BBL treatment per year for 5-11 years.
-Their skin condition was shown to be virtually unchanged in before and after photos, showcasing BBL’s amazing long-lasting effects.
+Their skin conditions were shown to be virtually unchanged in before and after photos, showcasing BBL’s amazing long-lasting effects.

 Stanford University’s dermatology department also further corroborated the skin rejuvenation effects of Forever Young BBL with a landmark study.
 It found that BBL can alter the gene expression of aged skin.
 Of the 2265 genes whose expression was altered in aged skin, 1293 were fully restored to the expression seen in younger people.
 This groundbreaking study has provided further support for Forever Young BBL’s age-defying benefits.
 This has helped to place it as a light-based therapy with dual benefits.
 It not only treats skin imperfections but can also be used regularly as a wider anti-ageing treatment programme to refresh and revitalise the skin.